Jrudrud/PyBer_Analysis/README.md

 | Suburban    | $19, 356.33 |
 | Urban       | $39, 854.38 |

 An interesting point to analyze is the driver-to-customer ratio.
+As the chart below shows, the Urban city type seems oversaturated with drivers.
+This is a benefit with regards to the customer/user because they have quicker access to cheaper rides.
+The drivers in the Urban area are competing with one-another just to get one customer.
+On the other hand, The Rural city type only has four drivers per customer.
+In this market we can see deduce that there may not be an over-arching need for the business.

 | Driver-to-Customer |          |
 | ------------------ | -------- |